 (a) Referral.
-Cases may be referred to the court's mediation program by agreement of the parties or by the court, at the time of entry of the case management order, as ordered by the court pursuant to Civil Local Civil Rule 26.1.
-The case management order entered by the court will note when a case has been referred to mediation.
+Cases may be referred to the court's mediation program by agreement of the parties or by the court at the time of entry of the case management order, as ordered by the court pursuant to Local Civil Rule 26.1.
 The case management order shall also specify the time frame in which the ADR process will be completed.
 The court may stay discovery for a reasonable period of time to facilitate the mediation process.
-A case not referred to mediation at the time of entry of the case management order may be referred to mediation at any time prior to trial by agreement of the parties or by order of the court.
+A case not referred to mediation at the time of entry of the case management order may be referred to mediation at any time before trial by agreement of the parties or by order of the court.

-The court, in considering whether a case is appropriate for referral to mediation, willshall consider the likelihood that mediation will be beneficial, the burden imposed on the parties by mediation, the additional costs to the parties, and the recommendations of the parties.
+The court, in considering whether a case is appropriate for referral to mediation, will consider the likelihood that mediation will be beneficial, the burden imposed on the parties by mediation, the additional costs to the parties, and the recommendations of the parties.
 If the judge at the case management conference determines that mediation is not likely to deliver benefits to the parties sufficient to justify the resources consumed by its use, the judge will exempt the case from participating in any ADR process.